jagatjeevansahoo/kalendr/README.md

+## Problem statement
+While working with client's internal team, we have client's calendar for the same.
+Since we are having a personal calendar, Thoughtworks calendar and Client's calendar, it becomes really hectic to manage parallel meet.

+This project would help in collating the calendars and have a single view so that none of the meetings are missed and we can plan the day better without hustle.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.